 - Lake Braddock Grad Owens to Play Baseball at ECU

-- Editorial: Finally, Marriage Rights Protected in Virginia
+- Editorial: Accountability for Police in Northern Virginia

 - Fairfax School Board Elects Chairman, Vice Chair